Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/Post.md

 In essence, a **fake is a substitute that represents a lightweight but otherwise completely functional alternative to its real counterpart**.
 Instead of merely trying to fulfil the contract with preconfigured responses, it provides an actually valid end-to-end implementation.

 Although its functionality resembles that of the real component, a **fake implementation is intentionally made simpler by taking certain shortcuts**.
 For example, rather than relying on a remote database server, the fake can be programmed to use an in-memory provider instead.
-This makes it more accessible in testing, while also retaining most of its important behavior.
+This makes it more accessible in testing, while retaining most of its core behavior.

 In contrast to mocks, fakes are usually not created in runtime via dynamic proxies, but defined statically like other regular types.
 While it is technically possible to generate a fake implementation using mocking frameworks as well, there are rarely any benefits in doing so.

 Now let's come back to our file storage interface and make a fake implementation that we can use in tests.
-There are many different ways to do it, but using a dictionary to maintain the list of files is probably the easiest:
+Here's one of the ways that we can do it:

 ```csharp
 public class FakeBlobStorage : IBlobStorage